-Midsommar as Swedes call it, is by far one of the most popular and celebrated days during the whole year.
-I dare say it’s as big as Christmas Eve.
-Midsommar takes place in the middle of June and is a celebration of “Sommarsolståndet”, which means that day and night are the exact same length.
+Midsommarafton is by far one of the most popular and celebrated days during the whole year.
+I dare say it’s as important as Christmas Eve, maybe even more important for some.

 It’s as light as daylight at midnight and the story is that if you pick 7 different wild flowers and put them under your pillow, you’ll dream about your future spouse.

 Usually there is dancing, eating and drinking involved.
 The rising of the Midsummer pole is a big thing, and when it’s been risen we dance around it, often accompanied by folk music.